jacksonfd8/budweiser_attrition/README.md

 # Attrition at Budweiser
 Discovering most important factors/attributes that led to attrition at Budweiser.
+Goal of this project is to highly most influential attributes, leading to attrition.
+Following that will be a presentation in front of Budweiser's CFO and HR department.

 ## Data Description